aplteam/Tester2/README.md

 99 2
 ```

 With a large number of test cases you might prefer to get them into an edit window rather than printing them to the session.
-This can be achieved by this command:
+This can be achieved by passing "view" as left argument:

 ```
 'view' ListTestFunctions ''